Tammar wallaby: Ecology and life history

 During the day, tammar wallabies stay close to scrub for shade and move out to more open grassland by nightfall.In winter their home ranges are about 16 ha, but in the dry summers they range further afield to search for quality food, needing about 42 ha of space.
 Tammar wallaby home ranges overlap with those of conspecifics.
 Like all macropods, the tammar wallaby is herbivorous.
 They are known to both graze and browse, but the latter is less effective, as they commonly drop leaves when chewing on them.
 When eating large leaves, tammar wallabies handle them with their fingers.
 Tammar wallabies consume several plant species such as heart-leaved poison (Gastrolobium bilobum), small-flowered wallaby grass (Austrodanthonia setacea), and marri (Corymbia calophylla).
 They survive on several islands that have no fresh water, subsisting on seawater.

 Tammar wallabies gather into groups which lessens the chance of an individual being taken by a predator.
-As the group increases in size, tammar wallabies spend more time feeding grooming and interacting and less time being vigilant and moving around.
-They are also more likely to rest on their sides rather than a more alert posture where their head held up.
+As the group increases in size, tammar wallabies spend more time feeding, grooming, and interacting and less time being vigilant and moving around.
+They are also more likely to rest on their sides rather than in a more alert posture where their head is held up.
 Predators of the tammar wallaby include dingoes, feral cats, red foxes and wedge-tailed eagles.
 They may also have been preyed upon by the extinct thylacine.
 Tammar wallabies appear to respond more to the sight than the sound of predators.
 They can also use their acute sense of smell to detect a potential threat.
 When a predator is detected, a tammar wallaby will alert others by thumping its foot.
 When lost, young tammar wallabies are known to emit a distress call and adult females may respond with a similar call.